A Sound Investment in Our Children

 NEXT STEPS AFTER A FAILED NEWBORN HEARING SCREENING

-Having a baby is a wonderful event in a person’s life and many things are happening right after the baby is born.
+Having a baby is a wonderful event – and a busy time!
 One key test that happens the day after your baby is born in Illinois is the Newborn Hearing Screening.
-A hearing technician will come and take the baby for a painless hearing test to determine if the child potentially has hearing loss, however failing this test does not determine hearing loss, it merely says more in-depth testing is needed.
-This means they need to be tested again to determine if the hearing loss is something that is temporary or permanent.
-In fact, close to 90% of all babies who fail their Newborn Hearing Screening will in fact pass when they are re-tested.
-However, for the other 10% not passing could mean your baby has some level of hearing loss.
+A hearing technician will come and take the baby for a painless hearing test to determine if the child potentially has hearing loss.
+Importantly, failing this test does not determine hearing loss, it merely says more in-depth testing is needed.
+Close to 90% of all babies who fail their Newborn Hearing Screening will in fact pass when they are re-tested.
+For the other 10%, not passing the follow-up could mean your baby has some level of hearing loss.

 The second follow up screening is crucial to determine if your baby has hearing loss.

 Babies come into this world and are immediately learning to communicate through their senses.
 Hearing plays a key role in their interaction with their new world.
 If a baby fails their hearing screening, it can be scary for new parents.
-FHSR has partnered with Illinois Early Hearing Detection & Intervention to help you understand the process and what to expect in the first 6 months of your baby’s life, if they have any hearing loss.
+FHSR has partnered with Illinois Early Hearing Detection & Intervention to help you understand the process and what to expect in the first 6 months of your baby’s life if they are diagnosed with hearing loss.

 The Foundation for Hearing and Speech Resources strongly believes that an educated parent or caregiver is in the best position to support their baby on their hearing journey.